syncfusion-content/mobilejavascript-docs/MobileJS/Tab/Getting-Started.md

 The above screenshot illustrates the Tab control rendered with the tab images.

-## Add on Demand content for updates Tab
+## Add on demand content for updates Tab

 In some applications the content in Tab is loaded only when it is required, in this application the updates Tab are loaded only if you want to check for an update.
 For loading the content on-demand specify enableAjax property to true and specify the URL to load on demand for individual items in the tab.